 Keep the benefits in mind

 Change the paint color, knock down a wall to open up the living area or build an addition—it’s your home, and you’re the boss.

 It’s possible to save money on your taxes by deducting your interest payments come tax time.
 Talk with your tax professional for details.

-You can increase your home’s value with a little elbow grease and manual labor—something you can’t do with a rental.
+You can increase your home’s value with a little elbow grease and manual labor—a benefit not available with a rental.

 Housing market risks

-Keep in mind that you could lose equity based on several market conditions, including the economy overall.
+Keep in mind that you could lose equity based on several market conditions, including the overall economy.
 Before you buy, discuss potential risks with your lender or an advisor.